Ongoing*, Rike Center 108 (World Exchange Lounge)

-*Conversation Groups this month will not be held on October 1, 6, 7, or 8.
+*Conversation Groups will be canceled on October 5, 6, 7, 26, 27, 28

 Conversation Groups bring Intensive English Program (IEP) students together with American students for informal conversations.
 You'll meet and talk with this diverse student group regularly to help international students improve conversational English and knowledge of American culture, and to help American students expand their global perspectives.

 Thursday, October 1, 11 a.m to 1 p.m., Women's Center (Alumni Hall 206)Women's Coffee & Tea Hour invites international UD women students along with American UD women to share cultural traditions, stories, and just get to know one another.
 Tea and light snacks are provided, but all are welcome to bring coffee or tea to share!
 Sponsored by the Center for International Programs and the Women's Center.

 Thursday, October 15, 6:30 to 8 p.m., McGinnis

 Breaking Bread is an intercultural program that brings international and American students together through the sharing of food.
 Breaking Bread is comprised of three interconnected events:

 Dinner #1 (October 15): American students demonstrate how to prepare traditional U.S. foods.
 Students share a meal.

 Dinner #2 (October 22): International students demonstrate how to prepare traditional foods from their home countries.
 Students share a meal.